bigsmoke/pg_mockable/README.md

 #### Function: `pg_mockable_readme()`

-Generates the text for a `README.md` in Markdown format using the amazing power of the `pg_readme` extension.
-Temporarily installs `pg_readme` if it is not already installed in the current database.
+Generates the text for a `README.md` in Markdown format with the help of the `pg_readme` extension.

+This function temporarily installs `pg_readme` if it is not already installed in the current database.

 Function return type: `text`

 Function-local settings:

-  *  `SET search_path TO mockable, public, pg_temp`
+  *  `SET search_path TO mockable, pg_temp`
   *  `SET pg_readme.include_view_definitions_like TO true`
   *  `SET pg_readme.include_routine_definitions_like TO {test__%}`